fengzhenHIT/AaFuseNet/README.md

 # AaFuseNet
-This repository is used for Asymmetric RGB-Thermal Fusion Network for Seantic Segmentation of Driving Scenes
+This repository is used for ***Asymmetric RGB-Thermal Fusion Network for Seantic Segmentation of Driving Scenes***

+The code is coming soon!